 It is likely Jesus is already interacting with children in a socially shameful way.
-Jesus is able to call to a child to stand among the disciples indicates the child was nearby, perhaps even listening to Jesus teach.
-Like his association with tac-collectors and other sinners, Jesus was crossing over a social boundary which a typical rabbi might avoid (or simply never consider as important).
+Jesus can call to a child to stand among the disciples indicates the child was nearby, perhaps even listening to Jesus teach.
+Like his association with tax-collectors and other sinners, Jesus was crossing over a social boundary which a typical rabbi might avoid (or simply never consider as important).

 Jesus says the true disciple will become humble (ταπεινόω) like a child (v.
 4).
 This view of children is found elsewhere in the Gospels.
 Jesus takes the time to bless children in (Matt 19:14) and in John 3:3 he says one cannot enter the Kingdom of God unless they are “born again,” which may be a similar idea to this “become like a child.”